 This function is supported starting from V4.3.5 BP5.

-This function is used to determine whether there is any form of spatial intersection between two geometries, such as intersection, contact, or overlap.
+This function determines whether one geometry has any form of spatial intersection with another geometry, such as intersection, contact, or overlap.
 Contact at the boundary is considered as interaction.
 It is equivalent to SDO_RELATE(..., 'mask=ANYINTERACT').

 Syntax: